lettucemode/aoe2cg/README.md

 `ExtensionClientId`, `ExtensionSecret`, and `ClientSecret` can all be found on the Twitch extension's settings page. `ExtensionOwnerId` is the numeric Twitch ID of the owner of the extension (probably you).
 It'll be in the rig settings after you have it running.

 `CosmosConnectionString` is the connection string to your Cosmos Db account, the one that includes both `AccountEndpoint` and `AccountKey`.
 You can get it from the Azure portal.

+### Frontend

+- Create a panel extension in your [Extensions Developer Console](https://dev.twitch.tv/console/extensions).
+- Install the Twitch Extensions Developer Rig from their [developer documentation](https://dev.twitch.tv/docs/extensions/rig).
+- Run `frontend/package-frontend.sh` to fetch the dependencies (requires a [bash shell](https://git-scm.com/) and [7zip](https://www.7-zip.org/), or just download them manually).
+- Connect the rig to your new extension and configure it to run the views in `/frontend`.
+Refer to the developer documentation for more details on the rig, how extensions work, and how to run the extension on your channel.

 ## Deployments